 The end user can interact with the kernel.
 Linux has become one of the most powerful and widely used operating systems in IT world.
 It is the backbone of servers, cloud platforms and cybersecurity environments.

-Linux offers a wide range of career opportunities in
+offers a wide range of career opportunities in the IT industry.
+It is widely

 System administrators working with Linux must manage the users and permissions.
 Learn how this works in our guide on Managing Users and Groups in Linux: A Complete guide for Beginners.

-Open Source and FreeLinux is free to use, modify,
+Open Source and FreeLinux is open-source, which means its source

 Security tools and